 1) Stairway To Heaven

 Back in 1971 they knew this slow building opus was good, but they could never have dreamt the sheer commotion that this eight-minute epic would cause over the ensuing five decades.
 It’s been both loved and loathed in equal measures.
-Now of course after the LA court ruling in June, they can tell everyone that this is their song…
+Now of course after the LA court ruling, they can tell everyone that this is their song…